How to Conduct a Pet Screening: Sample Pet Screening Application

 To verify the requirement for a service dog, ask the homeowner for a letter of support or recommendation on your pet application form. | You cannot ask for a pet deposit.
 The homeowner still must comply with all other CC&Rs relating to pet ownership. |

-You can also obtain the service animal’s identity along with their medical data.
-Pictures or other forms of identification are acceptable forms of identification. | You are not permitted to inquire about a tenant’s medical history or the certification of a service animal. |
+You are not permitted to inquire about a tenant’s medical history or the certification of a service animal. |

 You can refuse a service animal if: